niinavi/Jarjestelmaprojekti/documents/contents.md

 sudo systemctl restart kibana
 ```

+<a name="filebeat"></a>
-## FileBeat <a name="filebeat"></a>
+## FileBeat

 Filebeat is lightweight shipper for logs.
-The Filebeat client is resource-friendly tool that collects logs from files on the server and forwards these logs to your Logstash instance for processing. (https://www.elastic.co/guide/en/logstash/current/advanced-pipeline.html)
+The Filebeat client is resource-friendly tool that collects logs from files on the server and forwards these logs to your Logstash instance for processing.
+We have followed instructions on https://www.elastic.co/guide/en/logstash/current/advanced-pipeline.html site.

 ### Installation